12 Ways to Balance Hormones to Beat Autoimmune

 Probiotics (supplements and fermented foods) and prebiotics (fiber found in vegetables, flax, and chia seeds, and supplemental powders like psyllium husk, acacia, and inulin) help balance your microbiome, which in turn helps with overall hormone balance, including optimizing thyroid function, lowering cortisol, increasing serotonin production, and even raising vitamin D levels.
 (5)

-It may also be wise to take things like digestive enzymes with your meals to take stress off of the gut and the digestion process.
+It may also be wise to take things like digestive enzymes with your meals to take the stress off of the gut and the digestion process.
 For many individuals, replacing a solid food meal with a high quality protein shake can also reduce stress on the intestinal lining and improve gut function.

 Leaky Brain, Leaky Brain Syndrome: Symptoms, Causes and Natural Solutions